RomeHein/ESPecial/README.md

 Automations are based on conditions.
 Keep in mind that in order to run, all conditions have to be true.
 You can add up to 5 conditions per automations.
 This is to limit heap memory consumption.
 Each condition can be linked to the previous one by AND/OR/XOR logic operators.
 If a condition has "none" operator defined, the next condition will be ignored.
+For now, you have two types of conditions:
+- Gpio value: the main loop will check for gpios change value every 50ms.
+If a gpio state has changed, the process will check all conditions of all event driven automations.
+When all conditions are fullfilled for a given automation, it will run it.
+- Time: The main loop will also check all conditions of all event driven automations every minute.
+You can set time conditions based on hours or weekday.

+⚠️ Important note:
+This is important that you set a Gpio value condition to your automatisation, otherwise, the time checking loop will run you automation every minute, or every time a gpio state change.
+Reason: I still can't figure a correct way to handle time events.
+If you want to participate to the project, that's a point I would need help.

 Now we can set our first action.
 Simply click the add button in the action editor section.
 You can choose between three types of actions:
 - Set gpio value/pulse
 - Send telegram message
 - Display message on screen
-- Delay: note that a long delay will block the process.
+- Delay: note that this delay is an actual 'delay' function.
+Meaning that you'll block the process.
 Yes, automations run sequencially.
 The process maintain an automation queue where the oldest automation queued is played first.
 So don't go crazy on that `delay` option 😉.

 If you select the auto run option, the action will be triggered whenever its conditions become true.
 This can be very handy if you want to send a Telegram notification when a gpio value changes.